jfrost1011/Vibe-Coding-With-Cursor/GAMEPLAY.md

 1. Open your browser and go to `http://localhost:3000`.
 2. Enter your name on the start screen and click "Begin Existence".
+3. A 3-second countdown will appear before the game starts.
-3. Use the arrow keys or WASD to control the snake and eat food.
+4. Use the arrow keys or WASD to control the snake and eat food.
-4. Try to eat 10 pieces of food to win the game.
+5. Try to eat 10 pieces of food to win the game.
-5. Be mindful of rotten food - if more than 50% of the food you eat is rotten, you'll get a bad ending.
+6. Be mindful of rotten food - if more than 50% of the food you eat is rotten, you'll get a bad ending.
-6. The snake will frequently share existential thoughts or philosophical quotes in the side panel.
+7. The snake will frequently share existential thoughts or philosophical quotes in the side panel.
-7. If you stop moving for a few seconds, the snake will contemplate its stillness.
+8. If you stop moving for a few seconds, the snake will contemplate its stillness.

 ## Game Mechanics